 137 countries on board for OECD digital tax plan: Gurria

-Most tax systems rely on companies having a physical presence in a country.
-Gurría said he is confident that the OECD's deal will be agreed upon, despite doubts expressed by some countries, including the US.

-"Are we on track?
-Yes," he said.
-"We have been working on this digital tax plan for 2-3 years.
-In the second half of 2020 we will go for implementation.
-We believe it is possible to deliver this deal and gain the consensus we need.

-"The small and medium sized companies are captive in their borders and have to pay tax, where the biggest companies in the world pay 0.02 per cent," Gurría said.
-According to him it is a question of trust and if people feel that they have to pay, and the rich don't, they will eventually go out on the streets to complain.
+"It's a question of trust, and if people feel that they have to pay, and the rich don't, they will eventually go out on the streets to complain."
+PTI BJ DRR RAM DRR

-OECD is the Organisation for Economic Cooperation and Development and is headquartered in Paris.
-France's Minister of Economy and Finance Bruno Le Maire said there is a loophole in the international tax system.

-Companies in the digital economy are not paying their fair share of tax in the countries they operate, he said, adding, "we will not give up on this.
-Companies that owe France's digital tax will pay".
-Noting that the French government is working with its counterparts in the US and with the OECD, Le Maire hoped that by the end of 2020, there would be an international agreement to tax digital revenues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)